May 20, 2006 By Kyle Gann

 Blogmeister Douglas McLennan asks the question, Why do professional writers who have regular print gigs bother to write a blog, sans pay?
 It's a good question, and one I've been asked, but not one I've answered publicly, though it's fairly easy, with multiple answers.

 First of all, let's examine the premise that I'm a successful writer in a print medium.
-Last year, in an attempt to make the Village Voice more pro table for sale, free-lancer rates were slashed; my per-column pay was cut by 52%, which is the largest cut I heard of at the Voice.
+Last year, in an attempt to make the Village Voice more profitable for sale, free-lancer rates were slashed; my per-column pay was cut by 52%, which is the largest cut I heard of at the Voice.
 Since the paper was sold, the music editor has been fired, as has the editor who hired me, Doug Simmons, 20 years ago.
 Were I to send in a column now, I'm not sure who I'd send it to; I suppose Bob Christgau is still there, but I'm afraid if I check I'll learn he isn't.
 (I got a letter from Chuck Eddy urging me to sign the new contract, and before I could respond, he was gone, let go because under him the music section had been "too academic."
 Has there ever been anyone in the Voice music section more "academic" than myself?)
 These layoffs come, not because the Voice was having financial problems - on the contrary, its recent profit margin, 29%, has been the highest in its history.
 But the company merged with New Times Media, known as the "Clear Channel of Alternative Weeklies", and its new board members are simply soaking it for as much income as possible, integrity and artistic quality be damned.

 For me, a Village Voice without Doug Simmons is not the Village Voice.
 I'll say nothing against the paper - it saved my life, gave me a career, allowed me to print a million apparently outrageous opinions, and was a great job for 11 years, out of the 19 I was there.
 I've published my anthology of Voice articles, almost all taken from the 1989-to-1996 years that were my glory period there.
 Now, one has to admit that except for the building, the Village Voice I used to work for no longer exists.
 Given that I was already immensely dissatisfied with my paltry 600-word limit, which prevented me from doing any writing I was proud of, I guess it's official: I don't write there anymore.